TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 • Hook & Event Dispatching: Lifecycle hooks and PSR-14 events for extension integration – with potential performance overhead.

-• Cache Management: Cache clearing after every modification – highly resource-intensive for large numbers of records.
+• Cache Management: Cache clearing after every modification – resource-intensive when dealing with many records.

 The Burden of a Stateful Architecture